williamouyang/okta.github.io/_source/docs/guides/social_authentication.md

         "token_endpoint_auth_method": "private_key_jwt",
         "jwks_uri": "https://static.example.com/certs/public.jwks"
         }

+    > The contents of the `redirect_uris` array **MUST** be an SSL ("https") URL.
+Instructions for enabling SSL on your web server is outside of the scope of this document, however an easy way to do this is to use [CloudFlare to add SSL](https://support.cloudflare.com/hc/en-us/articles/200170516-How-do-I-add-SSL-to-my-site-) to your server.
+If you are developing a service on your own computer that is running on "`http://localhost`", you can use the wonderful [ngrok](https://ngrok.com/) service to create an SSL enabled tunnel for your "`http://localhost`" URL.

     After you click the "Send" button in Postman, you will see a JSON response from Okta, which will look like the response below.
 Find